plobethus/ShipNGo-backend/README.md

 # ShipNGo-backend
-This is the backend for shipngo, created with NodeJS.
-It is hosted on Azure as a web app.
+This is the backend and frontend for shipngo, created with html,css, javascript and NodeJS.
+It is hosted entirely on Azure as a web app.

 ## Created by
 - [Joice](https://github.com/joiceM18)